We have proposed a system for electronic transactions without relying on trust.

 This course is designed to be an introduction to the many disciplines behind cryptocurrencies.
 It’s intended for programmers, and most of the lessons assume a basic knowledge of computer science.
 But cryptocurrencies are inherently multidisciplinary, touching concepts from computer science, economics, politics, and history.
 So even if you’re not a programmer, you can still get some value out of this course.
 You’ll probably get lost from time to time, but if I'm doing my job, you’ll still get the gist of it.

-The course will be divided into nine chapters, each with multiple sections.
-The first two chapters are available now (History and Cryptography 101), and we will update the links below as new content goes live.
+The course will be divided into nine modules, each with multiple lessons.
+The first three chapters are available now, and we will update the links below as new content goes live.

 - Cryptography 101